-- there has been a breach or suspected breach of the TPSP Agreement - PI handled by the TPSP on behalf of the prescribed entity is stolen, lost, or collected, used, or disclosed without authority or - PI handled by the TPSP on behalf of the prescribed entity is believed to have been stolen, lost or collected, used or disclosed without authority
+- personal information handled by the TPSP on behalf of the prescribed entity is stolen, lost, or collected, used, or disclosed without authority or - personal information handled by the TPSP on behalf of the prescribed entity is believed to have been stolen, lost, or collected, used, or disclosed without authority

-The TPSP Agreement should also identify whether the notification must be oral, written or both, and to whom the notification must be provided.
+The TPSP Agreement should also identify whether the notification must be oral, written, or both and to whom the notification must be provided.
 The TPSP Agreement must also require the TPSP to take steps that are reasonable in the circumstances to contain the breach, or to contain the theft, loss, or any unauthorized collection, use, or disclosure, and collaborate with the prescribed entity in its investigation.

-Consequences of the breach and Monitoring Compliance
+Consequences of Breach and Monitoring Compliance

 The TPSP Agreement must provide the prescribed entity with the right to audit the TPSP's compliance with the agreement and must also set out the manner and circumstances in which compliance will be audited and the notice, if any, that will be provided to the TPSP of the audit.

 The TPSP Agreement should also allow the prescribed entity to request and obtain a copy of any independent audit of the TPSP's privacy and information security policies, procedures, and practices.

-The TPSP Agreement must outline the consequences of the breach of the agreement.
+The TPSP Agreement must outline the consequences of a breach of the agreement.

-22. Log of Agreements with Third-Party Service Providers
+22. Log of Agreements with Third Party Service Providers

-A prescribed entity must maintain a log of executed agreements with TPSPs that are permitted to access and use PI.
+A prescribed entity must maintain a log of executed agreements with TPSPs that are permitted to access and use personal information.
 At a minimum, the log must include:

-- the name of the TPSP - the nature of the services provided by the TPSP that require access to and use of PI - the date that the agreement with the TPSP was executed - the date that the records of PI or access to the records of PI, if any, was first provided - the nature of the PI provided or to which access was provided - the date of termination of the agreement with the TPSP - whether the records of PI were transferred to the TPSP, and if so the nature of the records transferred - whether the records of PI, if any, will be securely returned or will be securely disposed of upon termination of the agreement - the date the records of PI were securely returned, or a certificate of destruction was provided, or the date that access to the PI was terminated, or the date by which the records of PI must be returned or disposed of or access terminated
+- the name of the TPSP - the nature of the services provided by the TPSP that require access to and use of personal information - the date that the agreement with the TPSP was executed - the date that the records of personal information or access to the records of personal information, if any, was first provided - the nature of the personal information provided or to which access was provided - the date of termination of the agreement with the TPSP - whether the records of personal information were transferred to the TPSP, and if so the nature of the records transferred - whether the records of personal information, if any, will be securely returned or will be securely disposed of upon termination of the agreement - the date the records of personal information were securely returned or a certificate of destruction was provided, or the date that access to the personal information was terminated, or the date by which the records of personal information must be returned, or disposed of, or access terminated